alexharri/website/posts/icelandic-name-declension-trie.md

 The <Node>i</Node> subtree is built from 223 names starting with _"i"_.
 Only four of those names don't follow the declension pattern of <Ts>{'"1;i,a,a,a"'}</Ts>.
 That's a really high degree of regularity!

 Those four names serve as important counterexamples to the general rule that names ending in _"i"_ have a forms encoding of <Ts>{'"1;i,a,a,a"'}</Ts>.
-Without them the <Node>i</Node> subtree would have been compressed to a single value node.
+Without them, the <Node>i</Node> subtree would have been compressed to a single value node.

 ## Final bundle size